 Tyson Chandler is a defensive specialist who uses a strong base and good positioning to stop opponents from scoring.
 He is good off the weak side of the defense and good on the ball, but he is in over his head on this one.
 He is facing the only man in NBA history to place in the top ten in 5 statistics in the same season, David Robinson.
 He is facing one of the toughest centers in NBA history in Patrick Ewing.
 Chandler is facing two of the best shot blockers in history, and he is fairly limited on offense.
 Chandler would be annihilated by these two.

 The 2012 team is a very skilled group.
 The entire team other than Tyson Chandler are relatively position-less (in a good way).
 LeBron, Williams, Igoudala, Carmelo, Kobe and Durant can all play two to three positions on the basketball court.
 Everyone on the team can handle the basketball well for their position and quite a few can create their own shot.
 But, there is a distinct difference between being able to get a shot, and being able to make a shot.
-That is where the skill differ between the Dream Team 1992 and 2012.
+That is where the skills differ between the Dream Team 1992 and 2012.
 The original Dream Team could shoot the basketball.
 Every member of the Dream Team shot 50% from the field in at least one season during their NBA careers.
-The Dream Team had one of two members of the 50/40/90 that achieved 50% from the field, 40% from the three point line, and 90% from the free throw line in a single season multiple times, Larry Bird.
-They also boasted two of NBA history’s greatest shooters in Bird and Mullin.
-Both shooters managed to regularly score 25+ points per game over multiple seasons, despite a relatively low amount of low post opportunities, specifically with Mullin.
+The Dream Team boasted two members of the 50/40/90 club (Larry Bird, Chris Mullin, and Kevin Durant achieved 50% from the field, 40% from the three point line, and 90% from the free throw line in a single season), and one of those two players achieved the marks multiple times (Bird).
+Bird and Mullin were two of NBA history’s greatest shooters, and both shooters managed to regularly score 25+ points per game over multiple seasons, despite a relatively low amount of low post opportunities, specifically with Mullin.
+The 2012 team only has one member of that prestigious club, Kevin Durant.
 The entire 1992 Dream Team understood the importance of movement without the basketball.
 They did not need to dribble and create to score the basketball.
 These finer points are what separates them from the 2012 Dream Team.

 Though the 1992 team has a few elite athletes with Jordan, Pippen, Drexler, and Robinson, the 2012 team is a squad completely composed of good to elite athletes.
 The 2012 team is stronger and quicker on the perimeter and the speed of the game has changed.
 Though the first Dream Team averaged 117 points per game in 40 minutes of play (which means that they could run), the edge in athleticism has to go to the 2012 team.
-Every member of the 2012 team is an above athlete and some are elite.
+Every member of the 2012 team is an above average athlete and some like LeBron, Igoudala, and Griffin are freakishly athletic.
 2012 is bigger, stronger, and more agile as a whole.

 The 1992 Dream Team wins the intangibles category hands down.
 The competitiveness that was shown between Magic and Jordan, and Barkley and Malone in practice was legendary.
-They refused to play together because they wanted to face the best competition that they could every time they stepped on the practice court.
+They refused to play together because they wanted to face the best competition that they could every time they stepped on the practice court and prove to themselves and the world who was the best at their position.
 They pushed each other every day during the Olympics, and bonded every night after workouts.
 And, the other intangible was knowing how to win basketball games.
 The entire 1992 team made the right basketball plays despite being the stars of their NBA teams.
 There were no egos on the court.
 When a player was open for a shot, they got the basketball.
 Period.
 There were no wasted dribbles or wasted motion.
 Every member of the Dream Team was fundamentally sound, and almost every member of the original Dream Team eventually made it to the NBA Finals.
 The only two who did not play in a Finals game were Chris Mullin, who never had an inside presence on his Golden State teams, and the lone collegian, Christian Laettner.